Black-capped parakeet: Breeding

 Black capped parakeets reach sexual maturity between 1 and 3 years old.
 They roost in small groups during breeding season.
 A clutch generally has 4 to 7 eggs.
 They have a 24-day incubation period, followed by 7 to 8 weeks of parental care.
 Black capped parakeets have a breeding season from February to March.

 Diet

 Wild black capped parakeets eat a variety of fruits, nuts, berries, and vegetation.
 They may also raid farmers crops.
 Additionally, black capped parakeets have also been noted to subsist off a diet partially consisting off nectar and insects when other food sources are difficult to obtain.

 Conservation

 Black capped parakeets are listed as near-threatened in the wild on Appendix II.
 The primary cause of their habitat loss is the deforestation of the Amazon Basin.
-It is estimated that between there will be a 13.7% and 15.5% loss of habitable land over 18 years.
+It is estimated that there will be a 13.7% to 15.5% loss of habitable land over 18 years.
 A decrease in forest buffers alongside streams, amnesty for land owners guilty of illegal deforestation before 2008, and a reduction in the amount of private land that must be kept as forest contribute to this problem.